zipcodeFrancisco/Maven.Cohort5-Quiz2/Part2-Collections-README.md

 In a common web application framework, there is usually a Router class which figures out which class to call when the user goes to a certain url.
 The class that actually handle the user request are called the controller.
 In this section we will write a basic router which stores the url path and the associated controller.

-1. In `src/test/java/com/zipcodewilmington/part2/RouterTest` uncomment the test file.
-You can uncomment by selecting all the commented part and press `Command` and `/`.
 2. Create a new class named `Router` in `src/test/java/com/zipcodewilmington/part2/`
 3. Make all the tests pass